 - Ability to attach your DNA to a family tree and learn even more about your family history

-- Shared Ancestor Hints and DNA Circles, if you have a public family tree attached to your results
+- Common Ancestor Hints and Ancestry DNA ThruLines, if you have a public family tree attached to your results

 For example, when I first got my DNA results back, I only had about 40 fourth cousins or closer.
-I now I have more than 330 fourth cousins or closer!
-And many more thousands of more distant matches than I had when I wrote this article a few months back.
+I now I have more than 745 fourth cousins or closer, and more than 18,000 more distant DNA matches.

-(You do need a subscription to access public family trees, and see the family trees of your DNA matches, but there are many features available without a subscription.)
+Important note: You do need a subscription to access public family trees, and see the family trees of your DNA matches, but there are many features available without a subscription.

 Want to see an example of Ancestry DNA results?